emqx/emqx-lua-hook/README.md

 ```shell
 emqx_ctl luahook reload script_name
 ```
-This command will reload lua file "script_name" in hook_lua.
+This command will reload lua file "script_name" in 'data/scripts'.
 It is useful if a lua script has been modified and apply it immediately.

 ## enable